Los Angeles THC

-Los Angeles is a handball club from Los Angeles.
+Los Angeles Handball Club is a handball club from Los Angeles.

 History

-The club was found in 2001.
+The club was founded in 2001.

+In September 2025, American player and businessman Lewis Howes purchased the club.

-LATHC participated at the 2019 IHF North American and Caribbean Super Globe Qualifier.
+LAHC participated at the 2019 IHF North American and Caribbean Super Globe Qualifier.

-LATHC has its home court and training at the indoor practice grounds of MLS side Los Angeles Galaxy in Torrance, California.
+LAHC has its home court and training at the indoor practice grounds of MLS side Los Angeles Galaxy in Torrance, California.

-LATHC won the 2020 Valley of the Sun team handball tournament in Tempe, Arizona immediately before the COVID-19 pandemic.
+LAHC won the 2020 Valley of the Sun team handball tournament in Tempe, Arizona immediately before the COVID-19 pandemic.

+In November 2025 they hired former world champion Morten Olsen as their head coach.
+At the same time they signed former Austrian national team player Maximilian Hermann and Swedish former national team player Dalibor Doder.

+In 2026 they won the American Championship.